mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 ### Annotation panel Content Script ###

-The annotation panel has a minimal content script, that sets the text:
+The annotation panel has a minimal content script that sets the text:

     self.on('message', function(message) {
       $('#annotation').text(message);